Priolli/fabric-realtime-dashboard_bike/README.md

 ## 📌 Implementation Steps

-### 1. Create Eventstream
+### 1) Create Eventstream
-- Configured a simulated streaming data source.
+- Configure a simulated streaming data source.
-- Applied initial transformations and field mappings.
+- Apply initial transformations and field mappings.

-### 2. Connect to Eventhouse
+### 2) Connect to Eventhouse
-- Created a KQL database in Microsoft Fabric.
+- Create a KQL database in Microsoft Fabric.
-- Linked the Eventstream to store incoming events.
+- Link the Eventstream to store incoming events.

-### 3. Write KQL Queries
+### 3) Write KQL Queries
-Example of a query used in the dashboard:
+Example used in the dashboard:

 ```kql
 EventsTable